TheMannu/AWS-Services/09 - Databases/Types of Databases.md

 - **Examples**:
   - **Redis**: In-memory key-value store, used for caching and real-time analytics.
   - **Memcached**: Simple, in-memory caching system for quick data retrieval.

+---

+### **8. Hierarchical Databases**
+- **Definition**: Hierarchical databases organize data in a tree-like structure, where each record has a parent-child relationship.
+Each parent can have multiple children, but each child only has one parent.
+- **Characteristics**:
+  - Data is organized in a hierarchy.
+  - Efficient for hierarchical data models but lacks flexibility.

+- **Use Cases**: Legacy systems, especially in the telecommunications and banking industries.
+- **Examples**:
+  - **IBM Information Management System (IMS)**: A hierarchical database management system.